Erallie/help-restored/README.md

 # HelpRestored
 HelpRestored is a plugin for Minecraft Java Edition that restores compatility with Bukkit's `help.yml` to Purpur, since it appears to be broken for me otherwise.

 No config!
-Just keep Bukkit's `help.yml` in your server root, and HelpRestored will restore its functionality to PurPur!
+Just keep Bukkit's `help.yml` in your server root, and HelpRestored will restore its functionality to Purpur!

 If you want to know how to set up your `help.yml`, see [this page](https://bukkit.fandom.com/wiki/Help.yml) from Bukkit's wiki.